fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Type:** standardTransformFunction

 **Description:** Rounds the input to the nearest integer, or to a decimal value if a `scale` value is provided.
-The `scale` option denotes the maximum number of decimal places to round the number to and defaults to `0`.
+The `scale` option denotes the number of decimal places to round the number to and defaults to `0`.
 The `method` option denotes the rounding method to use and defaults to `"round"`.
-Trailing 0s are omitted and numbers are rounded as follows:
+Numbers are rounded as follows:
 * `"round"`: Numbers are rounded away from 0 (i.e 0.5 -> 1, -0.5 -> -1).
 * `"ceil"`: Numbers are rounded up
 * `"floor"`: Numbers are rounded down